malaire/banglejs/widadjust/README.md

 - **PPM x 0.1** - change PPM in steps of 0.1
 - **Update Interval** - How often to update widget and clock error.
 - **Threshold** - Threshold for adjusting clock.
-  When clock error exceeds this threshold, clock update is attempted.
+  When clock error exceeds this threshold, clock is adjusted with `setTime`.
-- **Save State** - If `On` clock error state is saved to file when widget exists, if needed.
+- **Save State** - If `On` clock error state is saved to file when widget exits, if needed.
+  That is recommended and default setting.
+  If `Off` clock error state is forgotten and reset to 0 whenever widget is restarted, for example when going to Launcher.
+This can cause significant inaccuracy especially with large **Update Interval** or **Threshold**.
 - **Debug Log** - If `On` some debug information is logged to file `widadjust.log`.

 ## Display